MagdyLab/Pyneapple/README.md

 # `Pyneapple`

 **Pyneapple** is an open-source Python library for scalable and enriched spatial data analysis.
-The regionalization module provides the algorithm for the enriched p-regions problem, the scalable max-p-regions solution, and the enriched max-p-regions problem solution.
+The regionalization module provides the algorithm for the generalized p-regions problem, the scalable max-p-regions solution, and the expressive max-p-regions problem solution.
 The spatial regression module provides the scalable Multi-scale Geographically Weighted Regression method.
 It is under development for the inclusion of newly proposed algorithms for scalable spatial analysis methods.

 ## Modules